hhru/api/docs_eng/me.md

  id | string | user ID
  last_name | string | last name
  first_name | string | name
- middle_name | string, null | middle name, or null if it does not exist is_admin | logical | user is site administrator is_applicant | logical | true, if the user is an applicant is_employer | logical | true, if the user is an employer email | string, null | email employer | object, null | [company info](#employer-info) if the current user is an employer, or null in other cases personal_manager | object, null | [personal manager info](#personal-manager-info) if the current user is an employer, or null in other cases manager | object, null | [info on a user who is company manager](#manager-info) if the current user is an employer, or null in other cases is_in_search | logical, null | flag "looking for a job yes/no" if the current user is an applicant resumes_url | string | reference to current user CV list api-service negotiations_url | string | reference to current user responses/invitations list api-service counters | object, unavailable | [count info](#counters-info) if the current user is an applicant
+ middle_name | string, null | middle name or null if no middle name is_admin | logical | user is site administrator is_applicant | logical | true, if the user is an applicant is_employer | logical | true, if the user is an employer email | string, null | email phone | string, null | phone number.
+It is only displayed for applicants if a phone number is specified employer | object, null | [company information](#employer-info) if the current user is an employer, or null in all other cases personal_manager | object, null | [information on the personal manager](#personal-manager-info) if the current user is an employer, or null in other cases manager | object, null | [information on the user as a company manager](#manager-info) if the current user is an employer, or null in all other cases is_in_search | logical, null | flag "looking for a job yes/no" if the current user is an applicant resumes_url | string | reference to current user CV list api-service negotiations_url | string | reference to current user responses/invitations list api-service counters | object, unavailable | [information on the counters](#counters-info) if the current user is an applicant

 <a name="employer-info"></a>